These top five events are the best way to celebrate all things Canuck on Canada Day. In 2019, the holiday falls on

 When: Waterfront Party: 10 a.m. to 6 p.m.; parade starts at 7 p.m., July 1

-Canada Place also co-produces the Burrard Inlet Fireworks that are Number 3 on this list, so you can make an entire day of your visit and stick around to see the spectacular show too.
+Canada Place also co-produces the Burrard Inlet Fireworks on this list, so stick around to see the spectacular show.

 Barges are located in Dundarave and Coal Harbour, and the annual Fireworks Show will be visible from northwest-side Downtown (Coal Harbour, parts of Stanley Park), West Vancouver (the seawall between Ambleside and Dundarave), North Vancouver (Lower Lonsdale).